 - disable temporary internet files (29)

-- how to stop windows cache temporary files (2)
+- how todesable temporary internet files (1)

-- temporary internet files disable (1)
+- turn off caching to temporary internet files (1)

-- stop windows temporary internet files (1)
+- turn off caching to temporary internet files windows server 2008 (1)